birgitte moos chalcraft

 Proposal for a giant 90 feet tall mural to be painted on the side of a building at 220 West 19th Street on 19th and Seventh Ave.
 Chelsea, NYC.
 The decision-making committee included Sarah Schiller from The Wooster Collective and Nicola Vassell, Director at Deitch Projects.

-This mural proposal, titled ‘Main-Stream' visualizes the river surrounding Manhattan, and the wires and a scaffold painted in perspective refer to NYC as a hybrid Metropol under constant change, ‘wired up,’ and populated by multiple ethnicities.
+This mural proposal, titled Main-Stream visualizes the river surrounding Manhattan, and the wires and a scaffold painted in perspective refer to NYC as a hybrid Metropol under constant change, ‘wired up,’ and populated by multiple ethnicities.

 The wires, scaffold, and river are meant to be painted directly onto the wall, whereas people should be ‘painted = projected’ onto the wall executed as motion capture images of foot passengers in the streets below.
 Hence it becomes interactive.
 The building becomes a stage, and a ’performing body’ inhabited by site-specific set design, created through cross-disciplinary artforms: Fine art, experimental theatre and performance art, architecture, and set design.